Retrenchment done right

 Are you retrenching less than 15 staff?

-We still encourage you to contact us on the Employment Services Information Line on 13 17 15 or email industryadjustment@dewr.gov.au for information on assistance available for your workers.
+We still encourage you to contact the Employment Hotline on 13 17 15 or email industryadjustment@dewr.gov.au for information on assistance available for your workers.

 We encourage you to contact us about information and support available to your workers.
 The Department of Employment and Workplace Relations may deliver a retrenchment information session for your workers, which could include information on employment assistance and financial advice available to help retrenched workers.